-Based on the current member and employer contribution rates and other methods and assumptions described in this report, including the actuarial value of assets, the unfunded liability will be eliminated in approximately 32 years.
+Based on the actuarial value of assets and scheduled contributions, statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 22 years.
+Based on the statutory methods and assumptions described in this report, including the actuarial value of assets, the unfunded liability will be eliminated in approximately 30 years.

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
-The Market Value of Assets (MVA) earned approximately -0.1% for the plan year ending June 30, 2016.
-The AVA earned approximately 7.8% for the plan year ending June 30, 2016 as compared to the assumed rate of 8.00%.
-The assumed rate is a prescribed assumption mandated by Minnesota Statutes, and is at the very upper end of the reasonable range.
+The Market Value of Assets (MVA) earned approximately 15.1% for the plan year ending June 30, 2017.
+The AVA earned approximately 9.6% for the plan year ending June 30, 2017 as compared to the assumed rate of 8.00%.
+The assumed rate is a prescribed assumption mandated by Minnesota Statutes, and is outside the upper end of the reasonable range.
 According to the NASRA survey, the most common assumption for statewide plans is currently 7.50%.
 Use of a 7.50% return assumption would produce a deficiency greater than shown above.